rackerlabs/support-how-to/content/how-to/cloud-block-storage/cloud-block-storage-faq/index.md

 -   **Snapshot method** (volume-to-snapshot-to-volume)

 This method requires the intermediate step of creating a volume snapshot.
-You first create snapshot from your existing volume, which gets stored in Cloud Files.
-Second, you create a new volume using your snapshot as the source.
-This process requires writing snapshot data in and out of Cloud Files so it can take longer than the Cloning Method.
+First, create a snapshot from your existing volume, which gets stored in Cloud Files.
+Second, create a new volume by using your snapshot as the source.
+This process requires writing snapshot data in and out of Cloud Files, so it can take longer than the Cloning Method.
-If you don't require quick access to your copied volumes and want the added durability, and lower price, of having your volume snapshot stored in Cloud Files, we recommend this method.
+If you don't require quick access to your copied volumes and want the added durability and lower price of having your volume snapshot stored in Cloud Files, we recommend this method.
 {{< /accordion >}}

 {{< accordion title="Can I rename my volumes after they are created?" col="in" href="accordion20" >}}

 Yes.
-Using the Cloud Control Panel you can rename an existing volume.
-You may also change the name of a volume with the API by using the cinder rename command to update the display-name of the volume.
+You can rename an existing volume by using the Control Panel.
+You can also change the name of a volume with the API by using the `cinder` rename command to update the display-name of the volume.
 {{< /accordion >}}

 {{< accordion title="My snapshot seems to be taking a long time.
-Is it possible to check the status of a snapshot?" col="in" href="accordion26" >}}
+Can I check the status of a snapshot?" col="in" href="accordion26" >}}

 Yes.
-The Cloud Control Panel will provide a percentage the the snapshot's status.
-Additionally, using the API, you can query the progress of a snapshot creation using the ``snapshot-show`` command.
-The percentage complete value shows up under the os-extended-snapshot-attributes:progress property.
+The Cloud Control Panel shows a completion-percentage of the snapshot's progress.
+Additionally, by using the API, you can query the progress of a snapshot creation using the ``snapshot-show`` command.
+The percentage complete value shows up under the **os-extended-snapshot-attributes:progress** property.
 {{< /accordion >}}

-{{< accordion title="Can I use Cloud Backup to backup my Cloud Block Storage volumes?" col="in" href="accordion21" >}}
+{{< accordion title="Can I use Cloud Backup to back up my Cloud Block Storage volumes?" col="in" href="accordion21" >}}

 Yes, you can.
 After you have attached and mounted your Cloud Block Storage volume, you can add it to your current Cloud Backup Schedule.
-Edit the Backup Schedule and browse to the drive letter of your volume or to individual files on the drive.
-Save your Schedule as normal.
+Edit the Backup Schedule and browse to your volume's drive letter or to individual files on the drive.
+Save your schedule as normal.
 {{< /accordion >}}

 {{< accordion title="What is Rackspace Cloud Block Storage?" col="in" href="accordion22" >}}